Milan-Adhikari/opticlient/DESCRIPTION.md

 pip install opticlient
 ```

-## Installation
+## Quick Usage Guide
-The Opti API requires an **API key**, which you obtain from the website https://cad-eta.vercel.app
+opticlient requires an **API key**, which you obtain from the website https://cad-eta.vercel.app

 You can provide it in either of two ways: